Anaphylaxis

 Tests that may be done include:

-• blood test to look for an antibody called IgE or an enzyme called mast cell tryptase
+• a blood test to look for an antibody called IgE or an enzyme called mast cell tryptase

 • skin prick testing to find out triggers.